+The AIC is the sum of the Projected Operating Costs, Future R&R Costs, and Proposed PM&E Costs.
 The AIC of the Project as proposed to be operated under a new license is \$58.9 million per year based on a 50-year license term or \$16.93 /MWh, using the 2003-2007 average annual generation for sale of 3,479,200 MWh.
 The corresponding cost based on a 30-year license term is \$64.3 million per year or \$18.49/MWh.
-Using the Project's 2003-2007 average net generation of 4,077,400 MWh/yr, the cost of Project power would be \$14.45/MWh over a 50-year license term and \$15.78/MWh over a 30-year license term.
-These costs do not include the cost of the Off-License Settlement Agreement (Table 4.0-14 in Exhibit D).
+These costs do not include the cost of the Off-License Settlement Agreement.

-3.2 Projected Power Costs
+3.1.1 Historic Power Costs

 The actual Historic Power Costs of owning and operating the Wells Project can be found in Table 3.0-1 in Exhibit D. During fiscal years ending 2003 to 2007, the average Historic Power Cost of the Wells Project was \$34.1 million per year.
-Projected Operating Costs are based upon the continuation of the annual Historic Power Costs less the costs of HCP measures, which are included as part of the Proposed PM&E Costs (Section 4.0 in Exhibit D).
-Projected Operating Costs are estimated to be \$30.4 million per year (\$34.1 million Historic Power Cost less \$9.6 million HCP costs and escalated to 2012 dollars at 4.4 percent).
+Projected Operating Costs are based upon the continuation of the annual Historic Power Costs less the costs of Wells HCP measures, which are included as part of the Proposed PM&E Costs (Section 4.0 in Exhibit D).
+Projected Operating Costs are estimated to be \$30.4 million per year (\$34.1 million Historic Power Cost less \$9.6 million Wells HCP costs and escalated to 2012 dollars at 4.4 percent).

 Average annual generation available for sale from the Wells Project was 3,479,200 MWh for the years 2003 through 2007.
 This output is the generation at the Wells Project after deducting station use, Project transmission line losses, Chief Joseph encroachment compensation, allocation to Canadian Entitlement pursuant to the Allocation Extension Agreement, and commitment pursuant to the Colville Power Sales Contract.
 Average annual generation for sale averaged 85 percent of net generation (Table 3.0-2 in Exhibit D).
-Based on the amount of generation available for sale during the 2003 to 2007 period, the average Historic Power Cost of energy generated by the Wells Project was \$9.81/MWh under the current license conditions.
-For the same 2003 to 2007 period, the average cost of the Project's net generation of 4,077,400 MWh/yr was \$8.37/MWh.
+The average Historic Power Cost of energy generated by the Wells Project was \$9.81/MWh during fiscal years ending 2003 to 2007.

-3.4 Future R&R Costs
+3.1.2 Future R&R Costs